Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-aac-to-mp3.md

 AAC does have a few other quantifiable advantages over MP3.
 Most significantly it is capable of storing up to 48 channels of synchronous audio, compared to MP3's 2 channels.
 This makes it ideal for compressing surround sound mixes and other multi-channel material.
 Even though AAC is supposed to be improved and developed audio format in comparison with MP3, it should be admitted that MP3 is obviously more popular than AAC.
 Because MP3 audio format is supposed to be the most popular encoding format and it is still widespread.
 <br>
 ## How to convert AAC to MP3?
 If you need to convert AAC to MP3 format, you will need a powerful audio converter to help you.
-Thankfully, there are <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> TryToMP3 </a> for you.
+Thankfully, there is <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> TryToMP3 </a> for you.

 1. Download a free trial of Gmagon TryToMP3
 <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> <img src="https://gmagon.com/asset/images/free-download.png"/></a>